Little Hulton: Religion

 The old Wharton Chapel had its origins in the Act of Uniformity 1662 which led to the Great Ejection of clergy.
 Reverend James Wood (the elder) was ejected from Atherton Chapel but continued to hold services in private houses, including that of the Mort family at Wharton Hall.
 A Presbyterian church was rebuilt in 1723 and after 1755 used by different denominations until it was restored to the Presbyterians in 1860.
 A new church was built in 1901.

-Peel Chapel, built by the Yates family, was consecrated in 1760 as a chapelry in the Parish of Deane.
-It stood immediately north of the new church, above the vaults of the Kenyon and Fletcher families.
-In March 1874 Peel became a parish and the foundation stone for St Paul's Church was laid by Lord Kenyon in August 1874.
+Peel Chapel, built by the Yates family, was consecrated in 1760.
+In 1874 Peel became a parish and the foundation stone for St Paul's Church was laid by Lord Kenyon.
 The church, built in sandstone from Peel Quarry, was consecrated in December 1876.
 Its spire was built in 1898 and is 165 ft high.
 The church is a Grade II listed building.
 A window made of painted and fired porcelain over the font at St Paul's is from the old Peel Chapel.

 The Roman Catholic parish of St Edmund's comprises St Edmund's Church built in 1899 and Our Lady and Lancashire Martyrs built in 1959.
 St Joseph's Church closed on 24 October 2010.

 Several chapels were built for Methodist congregations including a Wesleyan Methodist church opened in 1878 at a cost of £700.

 Other places of worship include the Gospel Hall, a Redeemed Christian Church of God, a United Reformed Church and Kingdom Hall of Jehovah's Witnesses.